How Are Nozzles-case-study-banner

 In general, our customers specify the nozzle size they need to match their piping, but we also need to check this sizing during our thermal design to ensure nozzles are big enough.

-If the nozzle size is too small, the fluid velocities inside the nozzles can become very large and will cause erosion at the nozzles, nozzle interface to shell cylinder, and to the tubes themselves.
-In the picture to the right showing a narrowed pipe, the flowrate is the same from left to right throughout, but you intuitively know that the velocity in the middle `pinched’ section will be much higher.
+If the nozzle size is too small, the fluid velocities inside the nozzles can become very large and will cause erosion at the nozzles, nozzle interface to the shell cylinder, and to the tubes themselves.
+This kind of damage is a common reason facilities require heat exchanger repair to restore performance and prevent further degradation.
+In the picture to the right showing a narrowed pipe, the flowrate is the same from left to right throughout, but you intuitively know that the velocity in the middle ‘pinched’ section will be much higher.

 Undersized nozzles also cause more pressure-loss through them, which costs energy in terms of more pumping power required, but also less opportunity for us to optimize the heat exchanger design for heat transfer.